Associate Degree Nursing Admission Guide

 - HESI-A2 Pre Entrance Exam is valid for this period (TBD) of the application deadline date.

 - Applicant is allowed to submit upto two HESI transcripts for that application period.
 It is recommended to wait at least 60 days before retesting.

-- Please note HESI official scores must be downloaded directly from Elsevier/Evolve website on a .pdf format (regardless taken at HCC or outside of HCC) - No exceptions.
+- Please note HESI official scoring sheets must be downloaded directly from Elsevier/Evolve website on a .pdf format (regardless taken at HCC or outside of HCC) - No exceptions.

 - HESI Remediation through Elsevier is FREE.